• • •

 Elsa, Anna, Kristoff, Olaf and Sven’s Cool New Adventure!

-The New York City Children’s Holiday Party is dedicated to bringing the joys of the holidays to children living in New York City’s homeless shelters.
-Currently there are more than 24,000 children living in shelters in New York City.
-We strive to introduce each child to new experiences and to broaden his or her horizons, hoping to spark a yearning for and a determination to create a better situation.
+Currently there are more than 22,000 children living in about 150 shelters in New York City.
+In addition to sharing the joys of the holidays, we strive to introduce each child to new experiences and to broaden his or her horizons, hoping to spark a yearning for and a determination to create a better situation.

-We are proud to have brought smiles to the faces of more than 12,000 homeless children who haven’t had a place to call home during the holiday season.
+For the last 17 years we are proud to have brought smiles to the faces of more than 12,000 homeless children who haven’t had a place to call home during the holiday season.
 These magical evenings buoy the spirit of the children and make them feel special and wanted throughout the year despite their circumstances.

-The New York City Children’s Holiday Party Inc. is a tax-exempt status under Section 501(C)(3).
+The New York City Children’s Holiday Party Inc. is a tax-exempt status under Section 501(c)(3).
 Our organization is 100% volunteer-run.